What I do as an assistant professor (Spring 2025)

 I currently don’t have enough data to estimate the true cost of being a thesis advisor, only that the differences between students are significant.
 Hopefully, we can get a better picture over the next few semesters.

-Note that this activity also has “indirect cost” in the form of state exams participation, i.e. each successful student “costs” ~0.5h in thesis defense time.
+Note that this activity also has an “indirect cost” in the form of state exams participation, i.e., each successful student “costs” ~0.5h in thesis defense time.
 Obviously, this was a significant portion of my teaching duties this semester.

 Courses and teaching materials (~197h)